Exhibitions and other Paraphernalia

 MARY VALLEY ALIVE!
 PROJECT

-The exhibition will form part of Mary Valley Art Festival celebrating 20 years of showcasing the art in the Mary Valley.
-Included in the exhibition will be a refreshed 2010 collection of art work, the newly painted 20 plinths, accompanied by a publication.
+The exhibition formed part of Mary Valley Art Festival celebrating 20 years of showcasing the art in the Mary Valley.
 The exhibition will be unveiled on the opening night of the festival on Friday 23rd July, 2021.

 AMAMA oils and cold wax medium

 I have wandered many times through the Amama Rainforest, Amamoor.
 Just being there and paying attention allows me the space to relax, to open interiorly and to gather together my fragmented self.